mcferrenm/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+req.headers.authorization, CORS middleware

 - [ ] Describe Middleware?

+functions that run between other functions, that can be used to modify req and res as they pass through the server.
+Can be used globally on all routes, locally to single routes, as error handlers.
+They can be the end of the chain or pass req/res by using next.

 - [ ] Describe a Resource?

+A resource is anything a server is responsible for providing for a client.
+They can have many representations.

 - [ ] What can the API return to help clients know if a request was successful?
+      Status Code 2xx's

 - [ ] How can we partition our application into sub-applications?
+      We can separate servers by route and use middleware locally to that route.

 ## Project Setup